AntoniBLopez/Online-Store-Project-Frontend/README.md

-# Online-Store-Project-Frontend
+# Frontend part of the online store project
-This is the frontend part of the online store project
+### This part of the project is built with HTML and CSS